- How many Teachers and Teacher Learning Assistants (TLAs) are there per class?

-We are the first school in Asia to be awarded the Basic Skills Agency Quality Mark for EYFS and the Infant School.
+We are the first school in Asia to achieve the Curiosity Approach Accreditation, and the first school in Asia to be awarded the Basic Skills Agency Quality Mark for EYFS and the Infant School.
 We have also been awarded the Primary Science Gold Quality Mark.

 Our most recent inspection by British Schools Overseas (BSO) took place in February 2018 and the result was ‘Outstanding’ in all aspects.